CSchink/reimbursement_system/README.md

 7. Navigate to the SQL file in the newly cloned reimbursement_system file and:
     * Copy and paste file into the new DBeaver SQL script
     * Right-click and select "run" to initialize tables
-     * Remember usernames and passwords for logging into the application
 9. Store database login credentials in your system environment variables as:
     * Project_One_DB_URL: [AWS_RDS_url]
     * Project_One_DB_username: [DBeaver username]